arnabk/udacity-nanodegree-capstone/report.md

 This leaves us with 455 tickers to deal with.
 Yahoo finance provides free stock price data.
 We are going to use pandas_datareader package to download Yahoo finance data for all these tickers.
 The dataset will provide us Open, High, Low, Close, Adj.
 Close and Volume data.

-We used following script to read all ticker volume downloaded and check to see if any of them are missing data.
+We used following script to find out if there are any missing information in our dataset.

     for ticker in tickers:
     df = pd.read_csv('./data/' + ticker + ".csv")